0abc/0abc-a23/readme.md

 * `<BuildRestrictions/Distance>` applies to other players as well, e.g. you can't build a fortress right next to one of a different player
 * capturable foundations
 * damage variance: instead of a fixed amount of damage, attack damage now varies from 50% to 150% of the defined value
+* units should be able to have a garrison size greater than 1 (similar to population); e.g. cavalry occupies two garrison slots, elephants six
 * resource variance: resource suppliers now start with a random amount between `<ResourceSupply/Min>` and `<ResourceSupply/Max>`.
 * elevation bonus is taken into account for attack range visualization
 * elevation bonus applies to vision range as well